 9. Cinema Museum and Horniman Museum

-This Kennington-based collection of artefacts celebrates the glamour of cinema before the multiplex.
+This Kennington-based collection of artifacts celebrates the glamour of cinema before the multiplex.
 Whereas forest hill institution mixes Victorian curiosities with modern innovations and tranquil gardens.
 Forest Hill, London SE23 3PQ.

 10. Sky Garden